mesosphere/dcos-docs-site/pages/1.11/monitoring/logging/logging-api/logging-v2/index.md

 ## Compatibility

+### Previous Versions

-The Logging API was added in DC/OS 1.9.0.
+The Logging API was first added in DC/OS 1.9.0.
 Prior to DC/OS 1.9.0, all node, component, and container logs were managed by Logrotate.

-In DC/OS 1.9.0 and later, node and component logs are managed by journald.
+In DC/OS 1.9.0 up to 1.11.0, node and component logs are managed by journald.
 However, the [Mesos task journald log sink was disabled](https://github.com/dcos/dcos/pull/1269) due to [journald performance issues](https://github.com/systemd/systemd/issues/5102).
-So container log files are still accessible via the [Mesos task sandbox files API](http://mesos.apache.org/documentation/latest/sandbox/).
+So container log files for those versions are only accessible via the [Mesos task sandbox files API](http://mesos.apache.org/documentation/latest/sandbox/).

+### New Logging features in DC/OS v1.11

-The Logging API v2 was added in DC/OS 1.11.0
+The Logging API v2 has been updated in DC/OS 1.11.0

-In DC/OS < 1.11.0 task logs were available via [files API](http://mesos.apache.org/documentation/latest/endpoints/#files-1), starting DC/OS 1.11.0, the user can leverage the consolidated API for both component and task logs.
+As noted above, in DC/OS versions prior to 1.11.0 task logs were available via [files API](http://mesos.apache.org/documentation/latest/endpoints/#files-1), starting DC/OS 1.11.0.
+Now the user can leverage the consolidated API *for both component and task logs*.

 ## Routes